Modern Slavery Statement

 2.1 Causeway Technologies is a software development business delivering cloud solutions, powerful front line intelligence, smart development tools and the industry’s largest connected supply chain network to deliver transformative results for our customers.
 We licence software and SaaS solutions into the Construction industry.

-2.2 Causeway operates through four sites in the UK, one site in France, and has a small engineering and support function in India.
+2.3 Causeway now operates through five sites in the UK, one site in France, and has a small engineering and support function in India, and a very small support function in Australia.

 3. Our supply chains